 Students are required to seek program advising for the B.A. and B.F.A. majors from the Director of Undergraduate Studies (DUS) or an assigned advisor.
 Students are not required but it is highly recommended to seek program advising for the Minor from the Director of Undergraduate Studies (DUS) a design faculty member.

 Questions about design?
-General questions can be sent to firstname.lastname@example.org, or, you can contact Director of Undergraduate Studies Emily Beck.
-If you have specific questions about Art History, feel free to contact a faculty member directly.
+General questions can be sent to firstname.lastname@example.org, or, you can contact Director of Undergraduate Studies, Elyse Speaks.
+If you have specific questions about design, feel free to contact a faculty member directly.